Classification of chiral fermionic CFTs of central charge $\le 16$: Strategy

 \subsection{Mapping fermionic theories to bosonic theories}

 We start by noting that a general CFT with left- and right-moving central charges given by $c_L$ and $c_R$ has a gravitational anomaly specified by its anomaly polynomial $(c_L-c_R) p_1/24$.
-By the general theory of anomalies of unitary theories due to Freed and Hopkins \cite{Freed:2016rqq}, the gravitational anomaly of a bosonic (or fermionic) two-dimensional theory is such that the integral of the anomaly polynomial on an arbitrary oriented (or spin) four-dimensional manifold $M$ is integral.\footnote{ A non-unitary theory can have anomalies not covered in the framework of \cite{Freed:2016rqq}.
+By the general theory of anomalies of unitary theories \cite{Freed:2014eja,Freed:2016rqq}, the gravitational anomaly of a unitary\footnote{ A non-unitary theory can have anomalies not covered in the framework of \cite{Freed:2016rqq}.
 See \cite{Chang:2020aww} and \cite[App.~E]{Hsieh:2020jpj}.
-This is one point in our argument where the unitary assumption is crucial. } Now, the integral of the Pontrjagin class $p_1$ on $M$ is three times its signature, and the signature of an oriented 4-manifold can be any integer, while the signature of a spin manifold is a multiple of 16.
+This is one point in our argument where the unitary assumption is crucial. } bosonic (or fermionic) two-dimensional theory is such that the integral of the anomaly polynomial on an arbitrary oriented (or spin) four-dimensional manifold $M$ is integral.\footnote{ This condition might not be apparent from the discussion in \cite{Freed:2016rqq}, but is implicitly contained in it in the following manner.
+The discussion of \cite{Freed:2016rqq} identifies the anomaly of a $n$-dimensional theory of spacetime structure $S$ to be given by an invertible $(n+1)$-dimensional theory, which is classified by the Anderson dual of the $S$-bordism groups.
+The anomaly polynomial is given by the non-torsion part of the Anderson dual, and as explained for physicists e.g.~in \cite[Sec.~2.8]{Lee:2020ojw}, it has the requirement that it integrates to an integer on any $(n+2)$-manifold with $S$ structure. } Now, the integral of the Pontrjagin class $p_1$ on $M$ is three times its signature, and the signature of an oriented 4-manifold can be any integer, while the signature of a spin manifold is a multiple of 16.
 Therefore, the anomaly polynomial of a bosonic theory is an integer multiple of $p_1/3$, while that of a fermionic theory is an integer multiple of $p_1/48$.
 This means that $c_L-c_R$ is an integer multiple of $8$ in any bosonic CFT, while it is an integer multiple of $1/2$ in any fermionic CFT.

 The theory of a single Majorana-Weyl fermion is a fermionic CFT with $(c_L,c_R)=(1/2,0)$.
 Let us denote it simply by $\psi$.
 More generally, we can consider a $(c_L,c_R)=(k/2,0)$ theory of $k$ free Majorana-Weyl fermions, which we denote by $k\psi$.\footnote{ In our paper, we consider the combination of two theories $A$ and $B$ as taking products, since the Hilbert space of the combined system is the tensor product of the Hilbert spaces of individual theories.
 From this viewpoint the notation $\psi^k$ or $\psi^{\otimes k}$ might be more logical.
 We use the notation $k\psi$ as this seems more customary in the literature. } Given any fermionic CFT $T$ with arbitrary $c_L-c_R=n/2$, we can then multiply $T$ by a number of copies of $\psi$ so that $c_L-c_R$ for the product theory $T \times k\psi$ is a multiple of $8$.
 We denote this combination $T\times k\psi$ by $T_F$.